PX4/PX4-Devguide/starting-building.md

 ```

 <aside class="note">
-Note this will also copy mainapp.config file.
+Note this will also copy px4.config file.
 </aside>

 #### Run it